 Seek Assistance from an Experienced Long Island Family Law Attorney

 While CPS involvement is certainly not an ideal situation, the emergency removal of a child from his home is for his or her own safety.
 Keeping this mind, while also knowing and protecting your rights as a parent, grandparent, or other relative providing care, can ultimately help you to keep your child safe and your family together.
-If you are a parent who is the focus of a child protective services investigation, a noncustodial parent concerned about abuse or neglect, or a relative caretaker with questions about your role in a child protective proceeding, contact the trusted, experienced family law attorneys at the Law Office of Robert E. Hornberger, Esq., P.C. at 631-923-1910 for a free consultation with a family law attorney.
+If you are a parent who is the focus of a child protective services investigation, a noncustodial parent concerned about abuse or neglect, or a relative caretaker with questions about your role in a child protective proceeding, contact the trusted, experienced family law attorneys at the Law Office of Hornberger Verbitsky, P.C. at 631-923-1910 for a free consultation with a family law attorney.

 SCHEDULE YOUR FREE CONSULTATION TODAY